-A portrait of a man without limitsAs someone who loves challenges, Jean-Luc Van Den Heede has devoted his life to the sea.
-A dyed-in-the-wool sailor, as a skipper he has turned his passion into his profession.
+Portrait of a Man Without LimitsA man who loves a challenge, Jean-Luc Van Den Heede has devoted his life to the sea.
+A dyed-in-the-wool sailor, he has turned his passion into his profession.

 His career includes a dizzying list of achievementsOne event after another, involving major ocean races all over the world.